 Borrow a PFD (personal flotation device)!

-Rent a free PFD at participating parks.
+Borrow a PFD (free of charge) at participating parks.
 All PFDs will be properly sanitized before they are loaned to individuals.

 Thinking about buying a PFD?